andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 **Tracking**
 - With change being the only constant, no data is expected to be perfect or clean.
-Using a database with a database management system (DBMS) like MySQL allows for logging and tracking of updates to data.
+Using a database with DBMS like MySQL allows for logging and tracking of updates to data.

 **Structure, Relationships and Normalization**